Liberal Arts at the University of Winchester

-Over 10 years of teaching and a lifetime focused on Liberal Arts Education means our degrees offer breadth and depth in a way different than most.
+Our distinctive Liberal Arts Education, grounded in ancient and modern liberal arts thinking, means our degree offers breadth and depth in a way different than most.
 Like others we offer choice but we also ground this choice with a dedicated teaching team who work together to produce a coherent and integrated programme across humanities, social sciences, natural sciences, education, and the arts.

 A broad curriculum of ideas across subject boundaries integrated into a profound philosophical core.

 - Undergraduate 3 year course (full time and part time available)

 - Discussion based approach (seminars)

 - Interdisciplinary Curriculum